SupM1cho/portfolio/README.md

 1. Navigate to the project directory of interest.
 2. Open the `README.md` or the Jupyter notebook file inside for a full explanation.
-3. Run or examine the code directly on your local machine or in Google Colab if provided.

 ---